iscoe/coca/README.md

-# COCA (Caffe-based Object Classification and Annotation)
+# COCA
- This repository is for the Caffe-based Object Classification and Annotation project, which uses convolutional neural networks to find biological structures in image data.
+ This repository is for the Caffe-based Object Classification and Annotation (COCA) project, which uses convolutional neural networks to find biological structures in image data.

 The general approach is to apply a sliding window detector to classify individual pixels/voxels in a 3D volume of image data.
 The effort initially began as an exercise in reproducing the results from [Ciresan et. al. 2012](http://papers.nips.cc/paper/4741-deep-neural-networks-segment-neuronal-membranes-in-electron-microscopy-images) using Theano.